spectras/django-hvad/docs/internal/manager.rst

         If no language code is given,
         :func:`~django.utils.translation.get_language` is called to get the
         current language.

+        Please note that calling both :meth:`language` and :meth:`all_languages` on the same queryset is a mistake.

+        Returns a queryset.

+    .. method:: all_languages(self)

+        Specifies this queryset should return for every instance all languages matching the query.
+Duplicate instances can be returned if more than one of their translations matches the query.
+One can use instance.language_code to know which translation matched.

+        This sets the :attr:`_language_code` to special value :data:`AllLanguages`.

+        Please note that calling both :meth:`language` and :meth:`all_languages` on the same queryset is a mistake.

         Returns a queryset.

     .. method:: create(self, **kwargs)